jonasmock/Tensorflow_Energy_Monitoring/README.md

 # Energy monitoring with Tensorflow

+## Warning: Currently it's not Pylint conform and there are no tests available.

 #### Motivation:

 I am a computer science student and currently live in my own apartment.
 My server, several sensors / microcontrollers / smart home devices and especially my electric heating in an old building, consumes quite a lot of electricity.